-A fixed-pitch hawker licensee may employ such number of assistants as he/she thinks necessary for the purpose of enabling him/her to carry on his business, but no such assistant shall engage in hawking during the absence (other than absence for reasonable cause, such as taking a meal, replenishing stock for the business, or taking a short rest when being sick, etc.) of the licensee from the pitch.
+A fixed-pitch hawker licensee may employ one or more than one (based on individual case) assistant(s) as he/she thinks necessary for the purpose of enabling him/her to carry on his business, but no such assistant shall engage in hawking during the absence (other than absence for reasonable cause, such as taking a meal, replenishing stock for the business, or taking a short rest when being sick, etc.) of the licensee from the pitch.
 He/She shall obtain consent of the Director for employing a person as an assistant in his/her pitch.

 Registration of an assistant carries no rights or privileges and serves only to record and identify the assistant.

-The Department considers "succession” case only if the application is made within one year of the death of the licensee.
-The Department will take all relevant factors into consideration before making a decision, including but not limited to the followings:
+For “succession” case, the application should be made within one year of the death of the licensee.
+The Department will take all relevant factors into consideration before making a decision, including but not limited to:

-- the relationship between the applicant and the late licensee
+- the relationship between the applicant and the late licensee;

-- whether there are other eligible successors or potential applicants for succession
+- whether there are other eligible successors or potential applicants for succession to the licence.

-All newly issued bootblack hawker licences in 2009 and all new hawker licences issued on or after 21 May 2010, including those issued on account of "succession" to or "transfer" of licence, should not be allowed for further succession or transfer.
+All newly issued bootblack hawker licences in 2009 and all new hawker licences issued on or after 21 May 2010, including those issued on account of succession to or transfer of licence, should not be allowed for further succession or transfer.

 Before submission of application for succession or transfer, please read 'Notice to Applicant' and 'Workflow on application for succession or transfer'.

-If the Director is satisfied that a licensee is not operating his/her fixed pitch, or not operating it personally in accordance with section 38 of the Hawker Regulation (Cap.132, sub. leg.), the licence may be cancelled for non-operation or non-personal operation.
+If the Director is satisfied that a licensee is not operating his/her fixed-pitch, or not operating it personally in accordance with section 38 of the Hawker Regulation (Cap.132, sub. leg.), the licence may be cancelled for non-operation or non-personal operation.

-The aforesaid section states that when the business of a licensee to whom a fixed pitch has been allocated is being carried on, the licensee shall be personally present at the fixed pitch to conduct or superintend business, unless absent for some reasonable cause.
+The aforesaid section states that when the business of a licensee to whom a fixed-pitch has been allocated is being carried on, the licensee shall be personally present at the fixed-pitch to conduct or superintend business, unless absent for some reasonable cause.